 In a recent case captioned Ogle v.
-Ogle, the Florida Court of Appeal described the purpose of these four different types of alimony.
+Ogle, the Florida Court of Appeal described the purpose of these different types of alimony.

 The purpose of rehabilitative alimony is to provide assistance to parties in becoming self-supporting through education and job training.